 Apparent valley: When the watercourse is located within a valley corridor, confined by valley walls.
 The watercourse can contain perennial, intermittent or ephemeral flows and may range in channel configuration, from seepage and natural springs to detectable channels.
 A river or stream valley is apparent if

-- the valley wall slope is 3 metres or greater in height
+- the valley wall slope is 3 metres or greater in height, and

-- the valley wall slope is 3:1 or 5 :1 (depending on soil type) or steeper
+- the valley wall slope is steeper than 3:1 or 5 :1 (depending on soil type) or greater

 Flood fringe: The outer portion of the flood plain between the floodway and the regulatory flood plain limit.
 Flood depths and flow velocities are generally less severe in the flood fringe than those experienced in the floodway.